sandiegopython/pythonsd.org/content/posts/2015-07-10_july-newsletter.md

 [Monthly Meetup]: http://www.meetup.com/pythonsd/events/223828828/

-[Djangogirls Inland Empire workshop][] (djangogirls.org) <br />
-Djangogirls, a non-profit that helps organize programming workshops for women, is holding a workshop for women who would like to learn to build websites at UC Riverside on September 4-5.
-Space is limited!

-[Djangogirls Inland Empire workshop]: https://djangogirls.org/inlandempire/

 [DjangoCon US][] (djangocon.us) <br />
 DjangoCon will be in Austin this year from September 7-9.
 Texas is a popular place for conferences this year.
 Financial aid is available.
 This year